The OWSD - Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World

 - 2018 (selected in 2017) - Physical Sciences: Chemistry, Maths and Physics

-Each winner receives a cash prize of USD 5,000 and an all-expenses-paid trip to attend the American Association for the Advancement of Science (AAAS) annual meeting (the 2016 awardees travelled to Washington D.C. in February; the 2017 awardees will travel to Boston in February 2017).
+Each winner receives a cash prize of USD 5,000 and an all-expenses-paid trip to attend the American Association for the Advancement of Science (AAAS) annual meeting (the 2017 awardees travelled to Boston in February and the 2018 awardees will meet in Austin, Texas in February 2018).
 Lasting 5 days, the event is packed with networking opportunities.
 The winners receive their award at a special networking ceremony, as well as invitations to mentoring and science communication workshops, a visit to a local laboratory, and a celebratory dinner organised by the Elsevier Foundation.

 For a full list of eligible subjects please see the nominations form below.
-The deadline for nominations is 1 September each year.
+The deadline for nominations is 15 September 2017.

 The nominee must be a female scientist; have received her PhD within the previous 10 years; and have lived and worked in one of the following developing countries during the three years immediately prior to the nomination: